 It’s just best to not have to deal with any of those questions.
 But unless you’re a jerk, you can’t NOT talk to someone you know after they have made direct eye contact with you.
 The pretending you didn’t see them trick lost all credibility after high school.
 And the turning your head the other way thing dug its grave a long time ago as well.

-I have created the perfect solution.
+Not to sound like an infomercial, but I have created the perfect solution.
 It’s called a small talk card.
 The small talk card is like a business card.
-It’s created to fit into any pocket so that when you leave the house you can take them with you, just in case.
+It’s created to fit in any pocket so that when you leave the house you can take them with you, just in case.
 Now you don’t have to worry about all of the questions posed in paragraph number four.

 Upon the initial interaction, you recite a greeting and pull one of these handy items right out of the location that you established for it.
 If the other person is keen to this new way of communicating then you might just get one back.
 You can take the card, view it at your own pleasure and do whatever you want with it afterwards.
 No more thinking of questions, no more awkwardness, and no more having to worry about being on hold and wondering what the grace period for waiting is.
 The small talk card can even be given out to other people.
 For example, if I saw someone and knew that they had their small talk card, I could ask them to see it.
 I’ll know all about what’s going on without getting into anything generics.